Saads Perfektewelt

 Small observation:

 A couple of people pointed out that I was cooking eggs the wrong way, more specifically, I put the eggs on a pan and let the pan do the rest @ 6/10 heat.
 Apparently the popular belief recommends against this, instead one should agitate the egg as it heats up using a pressure tool.
-If that is the case then this isn't a Parallel machine schedule anymore but a single machine since I would then be actively doing all the cooking, increasing the total time up to 15.
+If that is the case then becomes a single machine since I would then be actively doing all the cooking, increasing the total time up to 15.
 Despite all of this, I will keep this mistake up there for demonstrative purposes.

 About the computation

-Using a solver is totally unecessary since our list algorithm has a complexity of \(O(V + E)\).
-The following Javascript snippet will be plugged together with a module that generates Gantt charts, for now I am using Tikzjax but its slow rendering speed and its lack of CSS flexibility motivates me to seek another package.
+Using a solver is totally unnecessary since the sequencing is already fixed, meaning all I need is a topological sort which has a complexity of \(O(V + E)\).
+The following Javascript snippet will be plugged together with a module that generates Gantt charts, for now I am using Tikzjax but its slow rendering speed and its lack of CSS flexibility makes me want to seek another package.
 The code computes the Makespan and outputs the starting- and finishing times of each machine, all of which are calculated using the classic formula:

 $$C_{i,j} = \max\left(C_{i-1,j}, C_{i,j-1}\right) + p_{i,j} \quad \forall j \in J, i \in M$$